Shutdown can’t stop Harrogate Town snapping up striker Aaron Martin

 The 6ft striker netted 30 goals and notched 11 assists before going on to collect a host of awards and earn his next big move at the end of his first season with the BetVictor Northern Premier League club.

-Martin, pictured today after signing, took to National League North football like a duck to water this season, hitting double figures in goals by the end of August to be named National League North Player of the Month.
+Martin, pictured today after signing, took to National League North football like a duck to water, hitting double figures in goals by the end of August to bank the inaugural National League North Player of the Month accolade.

 Really excited about signing for @HarrogateTown great opportunity for me and my first chance at full time football.
 Thank you to my representative @ISM_Football.
 Thank you to @GuiseleyAFC for there constant support and belief in me and never holding opportunities back from me. pic.twitter.com/tA11R44JyN